Grenada vs St Kitts Citizenship by Investment Program Analysis

 St Kitts and Nevis citizenship benefits

 1. Improved global mobility.
-As a St Kitts passport holder, you can enjoy visa-free travel to over 140 countries, including the UK, the European Union, Singapore, Hong Kong, and Russia.
+Comparing the Grenada vs St Kitts passport visa free countries comparison, a St Kitts passport holder has the advantage, with the option of visa free travel to over 150 countries, including the UK, the European Union, Singapore, Hong Kong, and Russia.

 2. Plan B. A second citizenship gives you flexibility and creates opportunities in a world where politics and the economy can be unpredictable.
 Having a St Kitts passport is an excellent plan B.